Fighting a red-hot job market, the IRS struggles to rebuild

 The pandemic had a big upside, though.
 The departures opened opportunities, with many employees finding themselves quickly promoted.
 McKenzie Holland, hired as a clerk right before the pandemic, soon was moved up to lead a team of 34 employees.
 “I know people who’ve gotten a management position from a clerk just during the pandemic,” she said.

-What the IRS can’t offer though, is telework.
-Amy Hussey, a manager, recalled how she tried to talk a waitress serving her at a local restaurant into applying to the agency.
-But the woman wanted to work from home — an option for some IRS jobs but not the ones that handle returns directly.
+What the IRS can’t offer, though, is telework.
+Amy Hussey, a manager, recalled how she tried to talk a waitress at a local restaurant into applying to the agency.
+But the woman wanted to work from home — an option for some IRS jobs, but not the ones that directly handle returns.

 “We’re a paper-driven organization,” Hussey said.
 “We have companies all over Utah that opened their doors to working from home, and I think it’s impacted us.”

-By 3 p.m.
-Thursday, the sky had cleared over the building hosting the job fair and an overloaded computer system that had caused a brief pandemonium in the morning had new power.
-The crowd was substantial, a mix of high school students in T-shirts, people in their 30s and 40s in jeans and in suits, and even retirees, waiting patiently with folders on their laps, their résumés inside, and pink tickets to present when their number was called.
+By 3 p.m. on the Thursday of the job fair, the sky had cleared and an overloaded computer system that had caused brief pandemonium in the morning had new power.
+The crowd was substantial, a mix of high school students in T-shirts, people in their 30s and 40s in jeans and in suits, and even retirees, waiting patiently with folders on their laps, their résumés inside, and pink tickets to present when their numbers were called.

 Wendy Jenkins, a recruitment analyst with 35 years of service at the Ogden campus, was moving down the line of seated applicants with her pitch.

 “Once you get your foot in the door, the sky’s the limit, honestly!” she shouted, her voice hoarse.
 “A lot of your private-sector jobs don’t have pensions anymore, but we have an awesome retirement system!”
-There was more, Jenkins said: Flexible schedules, two-thirds of health insurance paid by the government, a child-care subsidy in the works, paid parental leave when a baby comes.
+There was more, Jenkins said: flexible schedules, two-thirds of health insurance paid by the government, a child-care subsidy in the works, paid parental leave when a baby comes.
 Anyone with unpaid taxes would need to pay them.
 “But that’s okay!
 We want you to join our IRS family.
 We’re working for the nation.”

 The staff was starting to feel optimistic that, just maybe, workers would trade up from their retail jobs.

 “I’m on my feet all day, and I’m looking for something with benefits,” Angela Fronk, 51, said as she waited.
-She was making $12 an hour as an assistant manager at a 7-Eleven store 25 miles north in Brigham City, with no paid time off for vacation.
-She had worked through the pandemic and never got the virus.
-“I heard the IRS was hiring on the spot, and I want to see if that’s true.”
+She was making $12 an hour as an assistant manager at a 7-Eleven 25 miles north in Brigham City, with no paid vacation.
+She had worked through the pandemic and never gotten the virus.
+“I heard the IRS was hiring on the spot, and I want to see if that’s true,” she said.

-A few chairs down, Mike Gerdes 60, had tried to get hired by the IRS several times but had gotten nowhere in the federal government’s cumbersome job portal, which can take six months or more to work through — if it responds at all.
+A few chairs down, Mike Gerdes 60, had tried to get hired by the IRS several times but had gotten nowhere on the federal government’s cumbersome job portal, which can take six months or more to work through — if it responds at all.
 Gerdes was now unloading trucks for a local grocery store, but the work was unsteady, he said.
 “I can unload crockpots all night into a trailer, but this sounds a lot better.”

-Like him, many waiting in line sensed new possibilities.
+Like Gerdes, many waiting in line sensed new possibilities.

 After 14 years as a produce associate at Walmart, Cory Farley, 37, was making $14.95 an hour and felt underappreciated at a job he had no passion for, he said.
 It was time for a change.

-His wife was hired by the IRS last year as a tax examiner and convinced him to apply.
+His wife, hired by the IRS last year as a tax examiner, had convinced him to apply.
 “She said, ‘This is completely different.
-You’re going to like it,’” he said.
+You’re going to like it,’ ” he said.

-The job fair was full of people like him, with family and friends who’d referred them there — and would get a $500 referral bonus if the recruits stayed a year.
+The job fair was full of people like Farley, with family and friends who’d referred them — and would get a $500 bonus if the recruits stayed on a year.
 Ogden, with its large Mormon population, is a community that tends to stay put, and IRS employees can span generations of families.

 The candidates presented their résumés and took part in interviews that were not really interviews at all, the assumption being that as long as an applicant had six months of full-time work, a year of education out of high school or a combination, a job offer would be made.

 The offers, pending background checks, started rolling in.
-A deaf woman, assisted by a sign language interpreter, burst into tears when hers came.
+A deaf woman, assisted by a sign-language interpreter, burst into tears when hers came.
 Another woman in a suit cried, too.

-“These are seasonal positions,” she said, and explained that if applicants were furloughed they would be eligible for unemployment insurance.
+“These are seasonal positions,” she said, and explained that if applicants were furloughed, they would be eligible for unemployment insurance.
 “But we haven’t furloughed in two or three years, so I wouldn’t worry.”

 A man asked if he could work from home.
 “We just have to keep control of those documents,” Stevens said, explaining why he couldn’t.

-The recruits would start May 9 if they passed background checks and accepted final job offers, but after orientation and training it would be another five to six weeks before they would be helping to cut the backlog.
+The recruits would start May 9 if they passed background checks and accepted final job offers, but after orientation and training, it would be another five to six weeks before they would be helping to cut the backlog.

-He chose the swing shift so his wife could use the couple’s one car for her day shift.
+He chose the swing shift so that his wife could use the couple’s car for her day shift.
 He would get a 10 percent night differential after 6 p.m.
-“Congratulations!” said the recruiter, Amber Bemenderfer, whom Farley recognized from high school years ago.
+“Congratulations!” said the recruiter, Amber Bemenderfer, whom Farley recognized from years ago in high school and the wife of program manager Brett.
 “We’re so excited to have you!”

-“I’m feeling pretty excited!” he said, though he still had to return later to be fingerprinted.
+“I’m feeling pretty excited!” he said, though he still had to return to be fingerprinted.
 “Like this is the right step for me.”

 By the time the job fair closed on Friday, 653 people had tentative offers in Ogden.
 It was a start.
-But unknowns loomed, the biggest being whether the IRS can keep the new employees on board and avoid another staffing crisis.
+But unknowns loomed, the biggest being whether the IRS could keep the new employees on board and avoid another staffing crisis.

-“They’re coming through the door and that’s fantastic,” Brett Bemenderfer said.
+“They’re coming through the door and that’s fantastic,” said Brett Bemenderfer.
 “We just have to keep them in the door.”